bocks-ds/datasource/README.md

 By including this as the base image for a Dockerfile, the rest of the downstream repository needs to only contain three things, and a fourth file for configuration is optional.
 For our example below, we will place these elements in a directory called `app/`.
 Details for each of these will be in their own section here below.

 **Required:**
-- `json/` - Directory of JSON files to be used in building the SQLite database.
+- `json/`, `csv/`, or `tsv/` - Directory of files to be used in building the SQLite database.
+See conf var `dataType` for more on this.
 - `associative_tables.js` - Provides a dict of table relationship defintions.
 - `table_singulars.js` - Provides a dict of basic key:value pairs with table names and their singular form.